Jaime C. Laya

 Jaime del Carmen Laya, better known as Jimmy Laya (born January 8, 1939) is a Filipino banker, accountant, and cultural administrator who served as the first Secretary of the Department of Budget and Management (as Minister of Budget) of the Republic of the Philippines, serving from 1978 to 1981.
 He was also the 5th governor of the Central Bank of the Philippines from 1981 to 1984 and later served as the Minister of Education, Culture and Sports from 1984 until 1986.
 His terms in civil service, covered two significant points in Philippine history, the election that made former President Ferdinand Marcos have his third term and the assassination of the late Senator Benigno S. Aquino Jr. that stimulated the People Power Revolution of 1986.

 In between his political appointments to key government departments during the Marcos dictatorship, Laya also served as the first Action Officer of the Intramuros Administration.
 Later on, his work in cultural administration continued upon his appointment as Chairman of the National Commission for Culture and the Arts (NCCA) from 1996 until 2001.
+Since 2022, he presently serves as the Chairman of the Cultural Center of the Philippines.

 He also served as the Dean of the College of Business Administration, now the Cesar E.A.
-Virata School of Business, of the University of the Philippines Diliman.
+Virata School of Business, of the University of the Philippines Diliman, and board of director of Audit and Risk Management Committee of the Philippine media conglomerate GMA Network Inc.

 Personal life and education

 Born to Juan Cabreros Laya, noted author and Silvina del Carmen, an educator who were the founders of the Philippine publishing house, Kayumanggi Press.
-In 1957, Laya graduated magna cum laude with a degree in business administration from the University of the Philippines Diliman.
+In 1956, Laya joined the Pan Xenia Fraternity and a year later, he graduated magna cum laude with a degree in business administration from the University of the Philippines Diliman.
 Later, he took up a master's degree in industrial management from the Georgia Institute of Technology.
 He did his graduate studies in finance at the Stanford Graduate School of Business of Stanford University from which he graduated with a doctoral degree in 1965.

+Laya is a member of the Pan Xenia Fraternity.

 He was married to Alicia Laya, who later died during the 1990 earthquake in Baguio.

-Professional career
+Career

 Laya started off teaching accounting, economics, and management courses at UP after his graduation in 1957.
 At the age of 18, he placed eighth in the 1957 CPA examination.
 Laya served numerous positions in different government agencies.
 He rose to the rank of professor of accounting and director of graduate studies at the University of the Philippines Diliman College of Business Administration (present-day the Cesar E.A.
 Virata School of Business) and subsequently became its dean from 1968 to 1975, succeeding Cesar E.A.
 Virata who later served as Prime Minister during the Marcos dictatorship.
+In 1966, as an assistant professor, Laya became the inaugural recipient of the IBM Philippines Chair in Business Administration of the UP College of Business Administration, which was sponsored by IBM Philippines and the Ford Foundation.